-Music is part of worship, because music helps express our emotions in a way that simple words cannot.
+Music is an important part of worship, for music helps express our emotions in a way that simple words cannot.
 Paul described a first-century worship service in these words: "Let the word of Christ dwell in you richly as you teach and admonish one another with all wisdom, and as you sing psalms, hymns and spiritual songs with gratitude in your hearts to God" (Colossians 3:16).

-Worship includes much more than music - it includes our entire lives.
+But worship includes much more than music - it includes our entire lives.
 Scripture urges us "to offer your bodies as living sacrifices, holy and pleasing to God - this is your spiritual act of worship" (Romans 12:1).
-When we pray, we are involved in an act of worship.
+Every time we pray, we are worshiping God.
 It shows how much he is worth to us.